 He was a member of the Judicial Conference Committee on Financial Disclosure from 1990 to 1998 and was a member of the Committee on Codes of Conduct from 2005 to 2013.
 He is a member of the American Intellectual Property Law Association, the American Chemical Society, the Cosmos Club, and the Harvard Club of Washington.

-Judge Lourie is married, has two daughters, four grandchildren, and one great grandchild.
+Judge Lourie is married, has two daughters, four grandchildren, and two great grandchildren.

 Court of Appeals